© FijiPocketGuide.com

 Dress Smarter on Sundays

-Sundays are special days for religion, so try to wear some smarter clothes on a Sunday as a sign of respect.
+Sundays are special days for Christians, of which the majority of the indigenous population are, so try to wear smarter clothes on a Sunday as a sign of respect.

 It is seen as a sign of disrespect to the chief to wear a hat in the village.
-In some cases, wearing sunglasses is disrespectful too, so ask if you can wear them if you need to.
+Wearing sunglasses on your head is disrespectful, too, so tuck them into your shirt or in your bag when taking off your sunglasses.

 Bring a Sevusevu (Introductory Gift)